 The song is precious to the band and is something Rodgers fought for to gain authenticity as a band.
 It’s their signature song and portrays the relationship between them and their fans.

-Bad Company is a English rock band originating from Westminster, London.
+Bad Company is an English rock band originating from Westminster, London.
 The band came onto the music scene in 1973.
-The rock band specialized in musical genres such as hard and blues rock.
+The rock band specialized in musical genres such as hard and blues-rock.
 The members of the original group were Paul Rodgers as the lead vocalist, Mick Ralphs on the guitar, Boz Burrell tackling the bass, and Simon Kirke on drums.

 The band was under the management of Peter Grant, who was also widely known for managing the legendary world-famous rock band Led Zeppelin.
 Grant managed Bad Company till 1982.
 The band has been signed to record labels such as Island, Swan Song, Atlantic, and Atco.